 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.

 Acupuncture does not often cause side effects or complications.
-However, some people may faint during acupuncture treatments, although it is not considered a serious complication.
+Some people may faint during acupuncture treatments, although it is not considered a serious complication.

 Alboni P, Dinelli M, Gianfranchi L, Pacchioni F. Current treatment of recurrent vasovagal syncope: between evidence-based therapy and common sense.
 J Cardiovasc Med (Hagerstown).
-2007 Oct;8(10):835-9.
+2007 Oct;8(10):835-839.

 Bast A, Haenen GR.
 Lipoic acid: a multifunctional antioxidant.
 Biofactors.
 2003;17(1-4):207-13.